-This web site was created by Dennis L. Raney, son of Jefferson Leroy Raney.
+This web site was created by Dennis L. Raney, grandson of Jefferson Leroy Raney.

 Jefferson L. Raney was a close friend and board member of Ted Richmond’s Wilderness Library.

 Jefferson constructed the Raney branch of the Wilderness Library on his farm.